MJbae/refactoring-with-codes/README.md

 ### 3. Variable Extraction or Inlining
-> Again extracted based on the separation of 'purpose' and 'implementation'
+> Again extract based on the separation of 'purpose' and 'implementation'

 If the code to be extracted has meaning outside of the function, it should be extracted into a function rather than a variable.